WipadaChan/MLOpsADB/README.md

     - Deploys REST API for he model/image
     - returns an the REST API deployment URL to Azure Dev Ops
 - Azure Dev Ops uploads test notebook from git to a dedicated Test/QA region within the workspace
-- Azure Dev Ops runs deploy notebook with run submit which does the following:
+- Azure Dev Ops runs deploy notebook(same deploy notebook with different parameter) with run submit which does the following:
     - Retrieves test data
     - Invokes REST API
 - If successful, DevOps will deploy the model into production using the mlFlow REST API# databricksMLOpsAzureDemo